gr3gor1/intelliQ/README.md

 ## 📜 Request Formulation
 The goal of the project is the development of a software application for the configuration and execution of "smart questionnaires," which we will refer to as "intelliQ."
-The intelliQ application will be used to gather data from such questionnaires in various surveys.
+The intelliQ application will also be used to gather data from such questionnaires in various surveys.
 The work includes the identification and specification of requirements, architecture, detailed design, implementation of selected functionalities, testing, and, of course, documentation of all these aspects.

 ## ⚙️ Technical Requirements - Tools
 • **GitHub** as a code and project management environment <br>